FrontEnd-classroom-assignments/budget-tracker/README.md

 - Organize the DataGrid rows by type, grouping items into income and expense categories.

 ## Step 4: Routing
+This step can be started after the React Router is studied in the course.

 First, create a new branch `step4`.

-This step can be started after the React Router is studied in the course.

-First, add React Router to your project
+Add React Router to your project

 Implement two new components:
 - `Home`: Displays a welcome message to users.